edm00se/blog/_drafts/-building-a-front-end-to-httpservlet.md

 ### Front-End Consumption
 Having shaped our back-end [earlier in this series]({{ site.url }}/xpages-servlets/servlets-handling-data-round-house-kick/) to adhere to a primarily RESTful API format, we can now consume that API by _some front-end_.
 In the [Notes in 9 173: Getting Started With (HTTP)Servlets](https://www.youtube.com/watch?v=stJ3Yc1BOnU&t=32m47s) video, I demonstrated this principle via the [Postman REST client](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en) (a Chrome extension).
 There are others out there and you could even [test from your command line via cURL](http://www.codingpedia.org/ama/how-to-test-a-rest-api-from-command-line-with-curl/), if you're so inclined.
 What this demonstrates is that virtually _any_ front-end can consume the API, it just comes down to how you expose/provision that API and what you point to it.

+It also shows the method of data transfer.
+In order for a front-end to work with my RESTful API, it will need to:

+* provide/receive all data in application/json
+* stick to the available resources (_houses_)
+* create a new entry, one-at-a-time, against the collection endpoint (_/houses_)
+* read, update, delete against the (UN)ID keyed URI (_/houses/[0-9a-zA-Z]{32}_)
+* collection data is accessible via _/houses_

 ##### JavaScript Consumption
 Front-end development in this day and age focuses on JavaScript usage.
 Most people use a framework of some flavor, to automate the things they'd rather not spend too much time on.
 Some of these things include standardizing how you interact with an HTTP RESTful API endpoint, or automate the updating of data between bound components.
 The fact of the matter is, there are plenty of frameworks out there, many which can help you in your quest.

+##### JavaScript Frameworks
+Choosing a JavaScript framework can be a little daunting, if you're doing so for the first time.
+There's a long history of many web applications making use of jQuery or Dojo, both of which are libraries(/frameworks) that automate quite a bit, they're not of the MVC/MV* flavor I'm looking for.
+The fact remains, one can make a fully-formed application out of either, I just won't focus on them.

+[Aside]
+There are [jQuery UI](https://jqueryui.com/) ([and mobile](https://jquerymobile.com/)) and [Dojox MVC](https://dojotoolkit.org/reference-guide/1.10/dojox/mvc.html), but I'm moving on for simplicity's sake.
+[/Aside]

+##### MVC/MV* Architecture
+asdf

 * any JS consumption
 * framework what you want to do